nilportugues/add-to-homescreen-control/README.md

 ATHS.enable()
 ````
-3. Show the Add To Home Screen  banner whwnever you want.
-It will appear only if the [criteria](https://developers.google.com/web/fundamentals/app-install-banners#criteria) are met.
+3. Show the Add To Home Screen banner whenever you want to with `prompt()` method.
+The banner will appear only if the [criteria](https://developers.google.com/web/fundamentals/app-install-banners#criteria) are met.
 You can handle unmet criteria in two ways:
 - you can use `canPrompt` property to check if the `prompt()` method is available:

 ````js